gaut3/timeflow/README.md

 #### Backwards Compatibility with Timekeep

-TimeFlow uses the exact same data format as the Timekeep plugin:
+timeflow uses the exact same data format as the Timekeep plugin:

 ```markdown
 # timeflow data